minimalist desk setup

 Days 22-28: Optimize Your Daily Schedule

-A simplified life often has a predictable, efficient schedule.
-This isn’t about rigid control, but about creating structure that supports your goals and reduces last-minute scrambling.
-Effective scheduling can boost productivity by as much as 30%.
+A simplified life often benefits from a predictable, efficient schedule.
+This isn’t about rigid control but about creating a structure that supports your goals, reduces last-minute scrambling, and ensures time for what matters most.
+Effective scheduling can boost productivity and reduce feelings of overwhelm.

 Time Blocking